Quasinormal modes of tensor perturbation in Kaluza-Klein black hole for Einstein-Gauss-Bonnet gravity: numerical result and analysis

 Considering the limitation of the numerical integration method, in our analysis AIM is the main approach to derive the QNM frequencies and the numerical integration method is an auxiliary method.
 In other words, we use the numerical integration method to check the consistence of the frequencies obtained by two methods and calculate the corresponding errors.
 The relative error formula used in this paper is

 where AIM refers to the asymptotic iteration method and NIM refers to the numerical integration method.
 A typical example is that the spacetime dimension $n=10$, coupling constant $\alpha=30$, black hole mass parameter $\mu=1.5$, black hole charge parameter $q=-0.5$, and ``quantum numbers" $l=6$ and $\gamma=0$.
-Using Eq.(\ref{relative_error}), we get the relative error $\delta_0=0.072\%$, $\delta_1=3.6\%$ and $\delta_{\text{pure}}=1.9\%$ where $0$ and $1$ refer to the overtone number and ``pure" refers to the pure imaginary mode.
+Using Eq. (\ref{relative_error}), we get the relative error $\delta_0=0.072\%$, $\delta_1=3.6\%$ and $\delta_{\text{pure}}=1.9\%$ where $0$ and $1$ refer to the overtone number and ``pure" refers to the pure imaginary mode.
 By applying the relative error formula (\ref{relative_error}), we observe that the error is within an acceptable range.
-The corresponding calculation results are not shown but they are all small especially for the overtone number $\mathcal{n}=0$.
+The corresponding calculation results are not shown but they are all small especially for the overtone number $\hat{\mathcal{n}}=0$.

-It has been shown that one can obtain a four dimensional wave-like equation on the manifold $M^4$ by using the characteristic tensors in extra dimensions [see Eq.(\ref{separate_variables}) and Eq.(\ref{gamma})].
-In Appendix.\ref{KG}, we study a toy model (Klein-Gordon equation) to compute the QNM frequencies in four dimensional spacetime so as to compare our model with the test model.
-The results are shown in Fig.\ref{fig: AIM_KG_data_graph} with the same parameters excepting the ``quantum number" $\gamma$, since the ``quantum number" $\gamma$ does not appear in the KG model.
-It can be found that for the overtone number $\mathcal{n}=1$, the real part of characteristic frequencies is not monotonic about the mass $\mu$ which is different from the KK model.
-Combining $\mathcal{n}=0$ and $\mathcal{n=2}$, we observe that the QNM frequencies have three different behaviors for the mass parameter $\mu$.
+It has been shown that one can obtain a four dimensional wave-like equation on the manifold $M^4$ by using the characteristic tensors in extra dimensions [see Eq. (\ref{separate_variables}) and Eq. (\ref{gamma})].
+In Appendix \ref{KG}, we study a toy model (Klein-Gordon equation) to compute the QNM frequencies in four dimensional spacetime so as to compare our model with the test model.
+The Klein-Gordon toy model is a naive calculation of the perturbation propagating on the $M^4$ ignoring the dynamics on the compactification part of the spacetime.
+The results are shown in Fig. \ref{fig: AIM_KG_data_graph} with the same parameters excepting the ``quantum number" $\gamma$, since the ``quantum number" $\gamma$ does not appear in the KG model.